Man sentenced to prison for stealing $900K from couple

 GREENWICH, Conn.
-(AP) - A driver who stole more nearly $900,000 from a Connecticut couple he worked for has been sentenced to more than three years in prison.
+(AP) - A driver who stole nearly $900,000 from a Connecticut couple he worked for has been sentenced to more than three years in prison.

 The Greenwich Time reports that 43-year-old Georges Avridor was sentenced Wednesday after pleading guilty to bank fraud.